TV Pop Diaries

 Seven Seas Of Rhye

-Top Of The Pops was like the Call-Up, you had to go.
+Top Of The Pops was like the call-up, you had to go.
 Although the band were seen very much as an album act they knew the value of a hit and released singles from day one.
 This was their second, but it wouldn't be released until 25th February, four days after their Pops appearance.
 Allegedly a film clip of David Bowie's Rebel Rebel was meant to be used, but wasn't ready, so Queen were called in to replace it.
 Freddie performed a live vocal over the record, and wore a black shirt and pants with a silver belt.
 This would be the first of three Pops appearances in support of the record, and all three were wiped shortly after by the BBC in a money saving exercise.
-Thankfully, the early seventies saw the beginning of the 'home video' revolution in its various formats, the most popular of which at this time would be the Philips cassette system, and it's those home recordings that have survived and are now in circulation.
+Thankfully, the early seventies saw the beginning of the home video revolution in its various formats, the most popular of which at this time would be the Philips cassette system, and it's those home recordings that have survived and are now in circulation.

 Cliff Richard